Upper South Island upgrade project

 What happens next?

-In 2025, Transpower will review all the feedback received, refine the analysis as needed, and then decide whether to submit a proposal to the Commerce Commission for transmission infrastructure for the upper South Island.
+Transpower will submit a proposal to the Commerce Commission for transmission infrastructure for the upper South Island later in 2025.

-Keep an eye out for updates on this webpage or email us at [email protected] to receive an email at project milestones.
+Keep an eye out for updates on this webpage or email us at [email protected].

 More information